jplattel/obsidian-clipper/deploy.md

 Follow the steps below to deploy a new release

 1. Increase version number in manifest.json
-2. Run `deploy.sh`
+4. Update the changelog in `changelog.md`
 3. Test in Chrome & Firefox
-4. Update the changelog in `changelod.md`
+2. Run `deploy.sh`
-5. Deploy to Gihub: `git push origin main`
+6. Approve the draft release in [Github](https://github.com/jplattel/obsidian-clipper/releases)
 6. Add update to [the developers console](https://chrome.google.com/webstore/devconsole/)